Euro 2024 golden boot: Mbappe, Kane and the outside contenders

 But the comparatively unheralded Patrik Schick tied his tally for the tournament amid a run of excellent form in the most free-scoring edition of the Euros yet.

-Here are some contenders to keep an eye on in the race to be the tournament’s top scorer this summer:
+Here are some contenders to keep an eye on in the race to be the tournament’s top scorer this summer and the latest odds at the bottom:

 Harry Kane, England